 Is CEQA Preventing Housing from Being Built in California?

 By Melanie Curry, March 13, 2019

 Two Senate committees–Judiciary and Environmental Quality–held a joint informational hearing yesterday to discuss whether the California Environmental Quality Act is slowing or impeding housing production across the state.
 It is not, said several CEQA experts.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Five Years in the Making: California is One Step Closer to a Comprehensive Update to the CEQA Guidelines

 By Jeffrey W. Forrest, Whitney Hodges, Alexander L. Merritt, and Lauren K. Chang, January 7, 2019